Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### What are the main differences between an IAM user and an IAM role in AWS?
 (Choose TWO)

-- [x] An IAM user is uniquely associated with only one person, however arole s intended to be assumable by anyone who needs it.
+- [x] An IAM user is uniquely associated with only one person, however a role is intended to be assumable by anyone who needs it.
 - [x] An IAM user has permanent credentials associated with it, however a role has temporary credentials associated with it.
 - [ ] IAM users are more cost effective than IAM roles.
 - [ ] Arole is uniquely associated with only one person, however an IAM user is intended to be assumable by anyone who needs it.